Content

 Suggestions

-Move the full client implementations and type definitions into reference files (e.g. references/client.ts.md, references/clay_client.py.md) and keep SKILL.md as an overview with one minimal example per language.
+Move the full TypeScript and Python client implementations into separate reference files (e.g., references/client.ts.md, references/client.py.md) and keep SKILL.md as a concise overview with well-signaled links, rather than inlining both.

 | Dimension | Reasoning | Score |